binduksd123/Bindu/README.md

 # Bindu
-this is demo repository
+this is demo repository <br>
-JNNC Shivamogga
+JNNCE Shivamogga